 - Leaf Wetness (0.6 meters)

 - Soil Moisture (20 centimeters below the surface)

 - Soil Temperature (10 centimeters below the surface)

 - Black Globe Temperature (2 meters at 34 stations)

 - Air Temperature (9 meters at 35 stations)

 What is ECONET data used for?

 ECONet stations act as an extension of the North Carolina State Climate Office, as they are constantly monitored and run through quality control processes to ensure accurate and valid data.
 This vast collection of data is valuable to many different forms of interdisciplinary research and ECONet towers themselves can be used to carry out fieldwork and conduct agricultural or meteorological experimentation.
-In its full capacity, the NC ECONet would be a state-of-the-art network of more than 100 weather and environmental observing stations across North Carolina.
-While the NC ECONet currently provides assistance to a wide range of interests, fulfilling the goal of having one automated weather station in each North Carolina county would further improve its benefits and utility.
+In its full capacity, the ECONet would be a state-of-the-art network of more than 100 weather and environmental observing stations across North Carolina.
+While the ECONet currently provides assistance to a wide range of interests, fulfilling the goal of having one automated weather station in each North Carolina county would further improve its benefits and utility.